fkarg/fkarg.github.io/drafts/getting-things-done.md

 employed, basically the only answer I received was 'GTD, but with the variation that ...'.

-A couple weeks later I went to a talk with the topic being 'how to be productive'.
-After this talk, the presenter, viewing this as part of his legacy (he passed away two weeks later due to cancer) was intent on gifting us both English and German versions of 'getting things done' (I received an English one) as well as 'Die Zettelkastenmethode' (a general knowledge organizing system), which were the main contents of his talk.
+A couple of weeks later I went to a talk with the topic being 'how to be productive'.
+After this talk, the presenter saw it as part of his legacy to gift us multiple versions of the books 'getting things done' and 'Die Zettelkastenmethode' (a general knowledge organizing system).
+They were the main content of his talk, after all.

 # Notes
 I wrote a massive amount of notes.
 It's an important topic and I really wanted